afbjorklund/lima-the-hard-way/README.md

                    -bios /usr/share/OVMF/OVMF_CODE.fd # <- efi
 ```

-Note: it is possible to use "vfkit", instead of "qemu-system-*"
+Note: it is possible to use "vfkit", instead of "qemu-system-*"<br />
 See <https://github.com/crc-org/vfkit> for details (it uses VZ)

 ### ssh